-In collaboration with the Jet Propulsion Laboratory/CalTech, we completed a version 1.0 of the Hestia data product for the Los Angeles Basin.
+In collaboration with the Jet Propulsion Laboratory/CalTech, we have completed a version 2.0 of the Hestia data product for the Los Angeles Basin.
 This effort is a key component of a Carbon Monitoring System for a Megacity domain.
 The Hestia data product in the LA Basin covers all five counties touching the Basin (Los Angeles, Orange, Ventura, Riverside, and San Bernardino).
-The results are available to resesarch colleagues but a public release may occur later in 2015.
+The results are available to research colleagues but a public release may occur later in 2016/2017.

 Quantification of fossil fuel CO2 emissions in Los Angeles County.
 Thanks to Semih Yildiz and Igor Razlivanov of ASU.

 The Third Hestia city: Salt Lake City, Utah